openstack/cinder/doc/source/devref/replication.rst

 NOTE:  We do not expect things like create requests to go to the driver and magically create volumes on the replication target.
-The concept is that the backend is lost, and we're just providing a DR mechanism to preserve user data for volumes that were speicfied as such via type settings.
+The concept is that the backend is lost, and we're just providing a DR mechanism to preserve user data for volumes that were specified as such via type settings.

 **freeze_backend**
 Puts a backend host/service into a R/O state for the control plane.
-For example if a failover is issued, it is likely desireable that while data access to existing volumes is maintained, it likely would not be wise to continue doing things like creates, deletes, extends etc.
+For example if a failover is issued, it is likely desirable that while data access to existing volumes is maintained, it likely would not be wise to continue doing things like creates, deletes, extends etc.